mafloresg/globalwarming/globalWarmingApp.md

 The Global Warming App
 ========================================================
 <div class="small-size" style="font-size:50%;">
 The ui.R interface was built using the [shinydashboard](http://rstudio.github.io/shinydashboard/index.html) library, with three tabs.

 The selector in the left panel is used to change the continental region in the _Dashboard_ and _Data_ tabs.
-Changing the region, a reactive sentence in server.R changes the used dataset, changing the plot, the fitting, the prediction interval, the data in _Data_ tab and some text outputs.
+Changing the region, a reactive sentence in server.R changes the used data set, changing the plot, the fitting, the prediction interval, the data in _Data_ tab and some text outputs.

 In _Dashboard_ tab, the plot is using [rCharts](http://rcharts.io/).
 In the box in the right side there is a slider that allows, by means of reactive sentences in server.R, to choose the year, moving a point in the fitted line and changing the values.